ultimatecoder/ultimatecoder.github.io/_posts/2019-04-23-js-recon-is-no-more.md

 ---

-In 2010, Andlabs discovered an attack to fingerprint open TCP ports at client workstation.
-You can read [this blog post][andlabs_blogpost] which is describing details of this method.
+In 2010, Andlabs discovered an attack to fingerprint open TCP ports at client workstations.
+You can read [this blog post][andlabs_blogpost] which describes the details of this method.
 JS-Recon was a tool implementing this attack on its client to prove the danger of this vulnerability.
-Unfortunately, JS-Recon is not available on mentioned link for unknown reasons.
-I tried my best to find the source code of that tool, but I was ended with no results.
-Because the source code of the tool is not available, the only way to confirm the possibility of this attack was to reconstruct it from steps mentioned at that blog post.
+Unfortunately, JS-Recon is not available on the mentioned link for unknown reasons.
+I tried my best to find the source code of that tool, but I found no results.
+Because the source code of the tool is not available, the only way to confirm the possibility of this attack was to reconstruct it from the steps mentioned at that blog post.

 In this post I will share my experience of rebuilding this attack.
 Because this attack is from the front-end side, knowledge of basic Javascript API is expected from the reader.
 The original blog post does not include any code samples.
-For the easiness of the reader, I have prepared small code snippets and attached them with related sections.
+For the benefit of the reader, I have prepared small code snippets and attached them with related sections.
 I expect you run code samples at the developer console of your browser.

 ### Glossary